 The monitoring data was provided by Carrickfergus Borough Council for July 03 to June 04.

 Emissions Factors are average emission factors and do not take into account, for example natural variation in coal and its sulphur content variability.

-4 Review and assessment PM10 and SO2 from Domestic Fuel combustion
+4 Review and Assessment for PM10 and SO2 from domestic fuel combustion